Gluten-Free Raspberry Tarts

 - Bake tart crusts for 12-15 minutes until golden.
 Remove from oven and let cool.

-- In a medium saucepan, combine tapioca flour, cornstarch and sugar.
+- For filling, in a medium saucepan, combine tapioca flour, cornstarch and sugar.
 Add half of the rice milk and cook over medium heat until dry ingredients have dissolved.

 - Add remaining milk, vanilla and lemon zest.
 Bring to a boil, reduce heat and simmer until thickened, about 5-8 minutes.
 Set aside and let cool.